albertodlc/led-strip-control/README.md

 ```sh
 cat duck.log
 ```
->If it is KO check your Token and Domain are correct in the duck.sh script
+>If it is KO check your Token and Domain are correct in the duck.sh script.

-> DuckDNS.org
+> - DuckDNS.org

 ### Port-Forwarding configuration (depends on the router model)